Chewy Molasses Cookies

 They are tender, pillowy, and absolutely irresistible!

-- Preheat the oven and line several baking sheets with parchment paper.
+- Preheat the oven and line several baking sheets with parchment paper or silicone mats.
 Then measure out the sugar.

-- In a large bowl mix the flour, cinnamon, ginger, baking soda, clove and salt together.
-In the bowl of an electric stand mixer, cream the butter and larger amount of sugar together on high until light and fluffy.
+- In a large bowl mix the dry ingredients together (flour, cinnamon, ginger, baking soda, clove and salt).
+In the bowl of an electric stand mixer with the paddle attachment, cream the butter and larger amount of sugar together on high until light and fluffy.
 Scrape the bowl with a spatula, then beat in the molasses and egg.
 Turn the mixer on low and slowly add in the dry mixture.
 Scrape the bowl and beat until smooth.

 - Roll the dough into balls.
 Roll each ball in sugar before baking (so they sparkle) and place on baking sheets 2 inches apart.